 - Represented group of investment funds including Fred Alger Management, Marcato Capital Management, Scopia Capital Management, and Pennant Capital Managment in securities fraud action against Signet Jewelers.
 The matter was confidentially resolved.

 - Represented several investor groups, including Cohen & Steers, Balyasny Asset Management, Jet Capital Management and Archer Capital Management, in the U.S. District Court for the Southern District of New York against VEREIT, Inc. (f/k/a American Realty Capital Properties Inc.), and several of its former senior executives in connection with accounting fraud.
 The matter was confidentially resolved.

-- Represented Franklin Templeton Investments in a direct action against American International Group Inc. for securities fraud related to allegations that AIG inflated its earnings and paid illegal commissions in a bid-rigging scheme.
-Franklin won an appeal before the Second Circuit Court of Appeals, and the panel reversed a dismissal by the district court and remanded for further proceedings; soon after, the matter was settled.
+- Represented large institutional investors in a direct action against American International Group Inc. for securities fraud related to allegations that AIG inflated its earnings and paid illegal commissions in a bid-rigging scheme.
+The large institutional investor won an appeal before the Second Circuit Court of Appeals, and the panel reversed a dismissal by the district court and remanded for further proceedings; soon after, the matter was settled.

 - Represented Cohen & Steers in the Supreme Court of the State of New York against Brixmor Property Group and others arising out of alleged accounting fraud.
 The matter was confidentially resolved.

 - Represented Discovery Capital Management in a direct securities fraud action against Petrobras and others related to its alleged bid-rigging and kickback scheme.
 Discovery’s claims were sustained after a motion to dismiss.
 The matter was confidentially settled before trial.